AoiDragon/HADES/README.md

 ## Overview

-We propose *HADES*, a novel method for jailbreaking multimodal large language models (MLLMs), to hide and amplify the harmfulness of the malicious intent within the text input, using meticulously crafted images.
-In this work, we study the harmlessness alignment problem of MLLMs.
+In this paper, we study the harmlessness alignment problem of multimodal large language models (MLLMs).
 We conduct a systematic empirical analysis of the harmlessness performance of representative MLLMs and reveal that the image input poses the alignment vulnerability of MLLMs.
-Experimental results show that HADES can effectively jailbreak existing MLLMs, which achieves an average Attack Success Rate~(ASR) of 90.26\% for LLaVA-1.5 and 71.60\% for Gemini Pro Vision.
-Our code and data will be publicly released.
+Inspired by this, we propose a novel jailbreak method named **HADES**, which hides and amplifies the harmfulness of the malicious intent within the text input, using meticulously crafted images.
+Experimental results show that HADES can effectively jailbreak existing MLLMs, which achieves an average Attack Success Rate (ASR) of 90.26% for LLaVA-1.5 and 71.60% for Gemini Pro Vision.

 ![model_figure](./figs/hades.jpg)